Where to buy gold

 Nearly every bank in Singapore has a precious metals counter where you can buy and sell coins and bars in various denominations ranging from a few grams to ounce coins to kilogram bars.
 The downside of buying gold in Singapore is that you have to pay the Goods and Services Tax (GST), which tacks on an additional 5% to the price.

-Singapore’s banks have figured out a way around this and are now offering “Gold and Silver savings account programs that are slightly similar to GoldMoney.com.
+Singapore’s banks have figured out a way around this and are now offering “Gold and Silver" savings account programs that are slightly similar to GoldMoney.com.
 You can also open an account with a bank like UOB and buy/sell unallocated gold at prevailing market prices (plus a premium).
 Your account is thus denominated in ‘grams’ instead of dollars.
 The transactions, as well as your gains, are not subject to Singapore’s GST.

 Buying gold in Laos

-Gold jewelry in Laos is 99% pure, and may offer an ever better bargain than that sold Thailand.
+Gold jewelry in Laos is 99% pure, and may offer an ever better bargain than that sold in Thailand.
 The best place to buy it is probably the second floor of the Morning Market (Talat Sao) situated on orner of Th Lan Xang and Th Khu Vieng.
 Despite the name it's actually open until 4 PM or so.

 Although Laos has its own gold mines they are scarce so most of the gold is imported from Australia.
 If the gold you are offered is less than the spot price you are buying a fake.